-Ethical decision-making and leadership are the basis of ethical organizations, corporate social responsibility, 'fairtrade', sustainability, the 'triple bottom line', and other similar concepts
+Ethical decision-making and leadership are the basis of ethical organisations, corporate social responsibility, 'fairtrade', sustainability, the 'triple bottom line' and other similar concepts

 This article introduces the concept and reasoning behind ethical leadership and ethical organisations.